-Quite clearly, God promising a blessing for doing something is encouragement to do that thing.
+Quite clearly, God's promise of a blessing for doing something us encourages to do that thing.

 Can it become a distraction from our calling to love other people?
 Sure.
 Even good things blessed by God can distract us from our responsibilities or from doing our best.
 Does that make them wrong or to be shunned?
 No. A balance must be struck.
 Forbidding the study of Bible prophecy or putting down those who do is not the solution.

 "Jesus said, 'no one knows the day or hour” meaning we should not study Bible prophecy."